Summary

 Practical remarks

-The reference platform for all assignments and projects is the GNU C++ compiler installed on the lab computers (including the installed libraries) which are most probably some recent version of the Ubuntu linux distribution.
+The reference platform for all assignments and projects is the GNU C++ compiler installed on the lab computers (including the installed libraries) which is a recent version of the Ubuntu linux distribution.
 We advise you to install and use your own standalone Linux system for development.

 The current most up-to-date GNU C++ compiler is version 13.2.1 and for clang version 16.0.6.
 You can check the release notes to know exactly which new C++ feature they support.
 Mac computers usually have their own version of clang installed (based on the open-source clang); probably you'll first have to install Xcode IDE.
 To install the newest GNU C++ on Mac computers, you can use Macports or Homebrew.
 To check the version of your C++ compiler, do: